The Day I Stopped Torturing

 Rick is visibly agitated.
 Wade shows his teeth like a wild dog and yells some more.
 We’re so close to that incredible moment where we all forget this is just a game.
 And here it comes, that warm beautiful drug flowing through my veins, that power.

 Each of the students were given a partner, a bag of extra clothes, and fake money to “hide” somewhere in the city.
 That way they had some information to give up during their waterboarding session.
-Senseless torture has little training value, at least for the guy being tortured.
+Senseless torture has little training value.

 Suddenly Wade straddles Rick right there in my backseat.
 Wade forces Rick’s head back with his right hand and pours the water on the pillowcase.
 It darkens and saturates and clings to the face so I can see his lips part and suck, then suck harder.
 Wade’s own mouth is only inches from Rick’s face and he’s screaming.
 Rick sputters, coughs violently and says over and over, “Oh god.
 Oh my god.”